Updated: Dec 19, 2022

-Many people believe that estate planning is limited to the creation of a will.
-However, estate planning may also include environmental, tax, medical, and business considerations.
+Many people believe that estate planning is limited to creating a will.
+However, estate planning may include environmental, tax, medical, and business considerations.
 The complexities of the estate, Medicaid, and tax planning are numerous.
 The solicitor must have a detailed understanding of not only probate law, estate management, trust, wealth security, and Medicaid laws but also income tax, estate tax, gift tax, generation-skipping tax, and excise tax laws.
-Both of these factors are intertwined and have an effect on your estate plan.
+Both of these factors are intertwined and affect your estate plan.

 A Last Will and Testament is a legal document that expresses an individual's desires about his or her estate properties and what should be done with them after the Testator (Will's creator) passes away.
 Gifts made in a Will can be general or personal, and they can go to as many people as the Testator wishes.